Airtelthanks-bills/Airtel-/README.md

-🔴 Airtel Thanks – Bill rePayment
+🔴 Airtel Thanks – Billing

 Pay your Airtel mobile, broadband, DTH, or postpaid bills instantly.
 Just scan the QR code, enter the amount, and complete your UPI payment.